tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:aggregatesResponsesFrom
 - Preferred Label: aggregates Responses From
-- Definition: Relates a  MultiRecord Measure to the DataQualityNeed (Validation, Issue, Measure, or Amendment) whose Responses are aggregated as input to that Measure.
+- Definition: Relates an ActedUpon Information Element (typically used by a MultiRecord Measure) to the DataQualityNeed (Validation, Issue, Measure, or Amendment) whose Responses in a DataQualityReport are aggregated as inputs to that Measure.
-- Comments: This property provides an explicit machine-queryable link between a Measure and the upstream Test whose Response outcomes it consumes.
-It is intended to complement use of bdqffdq:hasActedUponInformationElement / bdqffdq:composedOf when the acted-upon data are Responses in a DataQualityReport.
+- Comments: This property provides an explicit machine-queryable link between an acted-upon set of aggregated Response outcomes and the upstream Test whose Responses it aggregates.
+It is intended to complement use of bdqffdq:hasActedUponInformationElement / bdqffdq:composedOf when the acted-upon data are Responses in a Data Quality Report, rather than raw source-data terms.

 ********************